vnt-github/cs238p/lectures/6_static_libraries.md

 # How do we start statically linked program.
 - main is not the first function that gets to run.
 - there is a notion or constructors and destructors
-    - for opening some file.
+    - for opening some file that are used by some libraries.
 - after main we execute the destructors.
     - for closing the files.